 We worked towards establishing our Mission Statement and identifying Core Values for all Providers and Team Members to embody.

-2019 is a very exciting year for Stephenville Medical and Surgical Clinic as we are celebrating our 90th anniversary.
+In 2019, Stephenville Medical & Surgical Clinic celebrated 90 years of caring for your family in Erath County.
 We look forward to providing excellent health care to Erath County and beyond for many more years.
 In February of 2019 Stephenville Medical and Surgical Clinic announced its partnership with Privia Medical Group – North Texas.

 Privia Medical Group, a national, high-performance medical practice, combines technology, team-based care, and unique wellness programs, to help leading doctors better manage the health of their populations.
 Privia Medical Group is a multispecialty practice, with a large number of primary care physicians and medical specialists integrated to manage complex chronic disease.
 The medical group enjoys close partnerships with many leading national payers, with reimbursement programs that reward our doctors for improving outcomes and delivering high-value care.